atiberius/gist-browser/README.md

 2. Clone the repository: `git clone https://github.com/atiberius/gist-browser.git`
 3. Install dependencies: `npm install`
 4. Start the development server: `vite`
-5. (optional) create a .env file in the root folder and add the following line: `VITE_GITHUB_TOKEN=your_token_here`.
+5. (optional) create an .env file in the root folder and add the following line: `VITE_GITHUB_TOKEN=your_token_here`.
 This will allow you to make more requests to the GitHub API.
 Read more about GitHub API tokens [here](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token).

 ## Build
 1. Build the app: `vite build`